ablaze56/Ida/README.md

 Thank you for your visit.
-- Ida was built for performing repetitive UI tests and can be highly scalable.
+- Ida was built for performing repetitive UI tests on websites or web apps inside Google Chrome and can be highly scalable.
 - Give her a try no matter if you're end-user or a team of developers.
 - No prior developer knowledge required.
 - For any questions write me to uros.dolzan@gmail.com
-- If you find Ida please consider buying me a coffee: https://www.buymeacoffee.com/qtxtz7q5f5M
+- If you find Ida useful please consider buying me a coffee: https://www.buymeacoffee.com/qtxtz7q5f5M

 # Prerequisites

 Currently, only Google Chrome is supported.
-You'll need to learn how to find elements.
+If you don't have developer background, you'll need to learn how to find elements.
 You can do it in no time, check the links:
 - https://www.wikihow.com/Inspect-Element-on-Chrome
 - https://www.toolsqa.com/selenium-webdriver/inspect-element-in-chrome/